rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

 **Development**

-If you are creating a new component, you can bootstrap the required file structure with
+If you are creating a new component, you can bootstrap the required file structure with:

 ```sh
 npm run create elements MyComponent